AustralianBioCommons/how_to_findable_citable_software/pages/10_community_effort.md

 {% include callout.html type="tip" content="Are you not sure which community to join?
 You could start by joining one of the many [RSE societies](https://researchsoftware.org/) that exist globally.
 These communities address many of the challenges faced by creators of research-centric software, including visibility of their contribution to research." %}

-### Table 3.
-A selection of community guidelines and standards for software.
+### A selection of community guidelines and standards for software

 | Practice  | IWC (Galaxy | nf-core (Nextflow) | Snakemake-workflows + [guidelines](https://github.com/snakemake-workflows/docs#guidelines) + [distribution & reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility) | FAIR4RS {% cite barker_introducing_2022 %} | [ELIXIR SMP](https://github.com/elixir-europe/smp) {% cite alves_elixir_2021 %} |
 |----|---|---|---|---|---|